krzysztofsurdy/resource-provider-mcp/README.md

 4. Builds a hierarchical catalog with IDs like `context|file|section`
 5. Exposes three tools for listing, searching, and loading resources

-When Claude calls a tool, the server returns just what was requested.
+When CodeGen Agent calls a tool, the server returns just what was requested.
 Listing shows metadata only, loading shows content.

 ## Troubleshooting

 ### MCP Not Connecting

-Check the Claude Desktop logs.
-On macOS: `~/Library/Logs/Claude/mcp*.log`

 Common issues:
 - Wrong path to dist/index.js